AdobeDocs/analytics-learn.en/help/analysis-workspace/visualizations/hundred-percent-stacked-visualizations.md

 >[!VIDEO](https://video.tv.adobe.com/v/23131/?quality=12&learn=on)

 Stacked graphs are helpful for representing parts of a whole in a trend.
 The 100% stacked visualization setting further helps to quickly see how each part contributes to the whole, in terms of a % value instead of a raw value.
 This setting is available from the visualization settings gear in the top right of area stacked, bar stacked, and horizontal bar stacked visualizations.

->[!INFO]
->
-> This video is part of a course: [Using Visualizations to Tell your Data Stories](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2021.1.visualizations), available for free on Experience League!